Nkluge-correa/Aira/README.md

 We made available a copy of our demo application (built using [`dash`](https://dash.plotly.com/)) in this repository.
 Assets can be found in the `assets` folder and the app in the `Aira-app.py` file.

-`Aira` was created to assist researchers to explore the impacts, limitations, and differences of large language models when it comes to size and mode of training/tuning. **We do not recommend its use for uses outside Academia.**
+`Aira` was created to assist researchers to explore the impacts, limitations, and differences of large language models when it comes to size and mode of training/tuning. `Aira` is intended **only for academic research** and any **commercial use is prohibited**.

 If you have any questions concerning `Aira`, please contact [nicholas@airespucrs.org](mailto:nicholas@airespucrs.org).
 If you are not satisfied with `Aira's` performance or would like to help us improve the capabilities of our system, or if you would like to complain about any type of message produced by `Aira`, please contact [nicholas@airespucrs.org](mailto:nicholas@airespucrs.org).